nucleic/atom/docs/source/basis/members.rst

     Starting with atom 0.7, atom ships with type hints allowing type checkers to resolve the values behind a member.
-More details about how typing works in atom and how to add custom type hints can be found in :ref:`basis-typing`
+More details about how typing works in atom and how to add custom type hints can be found in :ref:`advanced-typing`

 Member workings
 ---------------